 American Veterinary Medical Association Council on Education (AVMA)

-Product and services of the Association is entirely dedicated to the welfare of animals.
+The product and services of the Association are entirely dedicated to the welfare of animals.
 The organization recognizes the important roles played by animals in our ecosystem.
-A few of the other services of the organization include distribution of accreditation and certification programs.
-The organization believes in the upbringing of connected lives of animals and human beings.
+A few of the other services of the organization include the distribution of accreditation and certification programs.
+The organization believes in the upbringing of the connected lives of animals and human beings.

 Guiding Values and principles of AVMA